Applying to the Coaches Network

 Yes, there are a few requirements for licensed officials that can be used in applying to be a Coach:

-- Passing the 2021 USAWE Rules Test for Licensed Officials will apply to your application.
+- Passing the current USAWE Rules Test for Licensed Officials will apply to your application.

 - Officiating qualifies for the application’s Section 4 requirement: Practical Working Equitation Experience.

-- Acting as a Scribe, TD, Provisional TD, or Shadow-Judging can all fulfill the application’s Section 5.4 requirements and can be used for a Licensed Official’s required Continuing Education and/or license advancement applications.
+- Acting as a Scribe, Technical Delegate, or Shadow-Judging can all fulfill the application’s Section 5.4 requirements and can be used for a Licensed Official’s required Continuing Education and/or license advancement applications.

 The Coaches Network is looking to highlight competition experience outside the judge’s booth and therefore does not recognize solely officiating as a judge to fulfill Section 5.4.